 strerror - Return error message text

-Definition #include <string.h></string.h>

 char strerror(int errnum);

-strerror returns a string comprising the error message text assigned to the error number in errnum .
-The error number corresponds to the contents of the internal C variable errno.
+strerror maps the error number passed in errnum to a message text that is languagedependent, and returns a pointer to this string.

+The returned message text can also contain inserts:

+- If the error number passed in the errnum parameter matches the current error number, inserts are taken into account and added to the error message text.
+The current error number is the one stored in the errno variable. - Otherwise a message text is returned without inserts, that matches the error number passed in errnum.

 Return val.
-Pointer to an internal C memory area containing a string with the error message text.
+Pointer to an internal C memory area

+containing a string with the error message text.

-Note The area to which strerror points may not be modified by the program.
+The area to which strerror points may not be modified by the program.
 It can be overwritten only by repeated strerror calls.

+'''

-Example #include <stdio.h></stdio.h>
+#include <stdio.h>

-#include <errno.h> #include <string h=""></string></errno.h>
+#include <errno.h>

+#include <string.h>

 int main(void)

 {

-printf("Error message for EDOM: %s\n", strerror(EDOM)); return 0:
+printf("Error message for EDOM: %s\n", strerror(EDOM));

-}
+return 0:

+'''

-See also perror
+perror